28 Advent Scriptures

 - Lying in a manger.

 The swaddling clothes are "strips of cloth like bandages, wrapped around young infants to keep their limbs straight."103 In those days there was nothing unique about being wrapped this way.
 However, the second sign is that the newborn would be found in a manger, a feeding trough104 -- that is unique!
-A manger indicates the location in some kind of stable -- a second century legend indicates that this was a stable in a cave.105
+A manger indicates the location in some kind of stable -- a second century legend indicates that this was a stable inside a cave.105

 After the angel's startling declaration, the heavens reveal a huge crowd of angelic beings: